datomatic/enum-helper/README.md

         };
     }
 ```
-After the implementation of `description` method you can use it
+After the implementation of `description()` method you can use it
 ```php
 Status::PENDING->description(); // 'Await decision'
 ```

 #### Localization
-To translate the descriptions you can change the description method with your translation method.
+You can change the `description()` method with your translation method/helper to translate the descriptions.
-If you are using Laravel you can use [`EnumLaravelLocalization` trait](#laravel) instead.
+If you are using Laravel in a multilingual context you can use [`EnumLaravelLocalization` trait](#laravel) instead.
 ```php
 public function description(?string $lang = null): string
     {